-CJK squared Katakana words are Katakana-spelled words that fill a single display cell (emsquare) when intermixed with CJK ideographs.
-Likewise, squared Latin abbreviation symbols are designed to fill a single character position when mixed with CJK ideographs.
+Squared Katakana words are Katakana-spelled words that fill a single display cell (emsquare) when intermixed with CJK ideographs.
+Likewise, the square Latin abbreviation symbols are designed to fill a single character position when mixed with CJK ideographs.
+Note that modern software for the East Asian market can often support the comparable functionality via styles that allow typesetting of arbitrary Katakana words or Latin abbreviations in an em-square.
+Such solutions are preferred when available, as they are not limited to specific lists of encoded symbols such as those in this block.